drop-project-edu/drop-project/README.md

 Documentation: [https://playground.dropproject.org/dp/swagger-ui.html](https://playground.dropproject.org/dp/swagger-ui.html)

+## MCP (experimental)

+Drop Project can act an [MCP](https://modelcontextprotocol.io/) server.
+Right now, only some operations are permitted and only for teachers.

+Just connect to `https://<server-url>/mcp` with an Authorization header: `Bearer <your-personal-token>`.

+For example, connect claude code with Drop Project running on localhost:

+    claude mcp add --transport http drop-project http://localhost:8080/mcp/ --header "Authorization: Bearer xxxxx" (replace xxxxx with your personal token)

 ## Plugin

 There is a [plugin for Intellij](https://plugins.jetbrains.com/plugin/25078-drop-project) that allows students to submit their projects directly from the IDE.